-Yet, it’s vital to conduct an inspection to make sure the property is worth the investment.
+Yet, inspecting to ensure the property is worth the investment is vital.

-When you buy a foreclosed home, you can conduct a home inspection to learn about the condition of the property.
+When you buy a foreclosed home, you can conduct a home inspection to learn about the property’s condition.

-However, buyers can’t obtain home inspections on properties bought on a foreclosure auction.
+However, buyers can’t obtain home inspections on properties bought in a foreclosure auction.

 Buy Your Dream Home

-After you cover all your bases, it’s time to close on your foreclosed home.
+After covering all your bases, it’s time to close your foreclosed home.

 If you buy it during a foreclosure auction, you’ll provide the cash payment at the auction.

-Learning how to buy a foreclosed home is the first step to buy your dream abode below market value.
+Learning how to buy a foreclosed home is the first step to buying your dream abode below market value.

 Being a homeowner is no small feat.
-Unfortunately, taking ownership of your home is not the end game; you have to continually manage and take care of your property.
-Don’t let this intimidate you, though, but instead, as WRents.com suggests, look at it as an opportunity to take your investment and improve it.
+Unfortunately, taking ownership of your home is not the end game; you must continually manage and take care of your property.
+Don’t let this intimidate you; instead, look at it as an opportunity to take your investment and improve it.
 To give you a good head start, check out this list of some of the most common home repairs.